chriscorwin/demuxe/README.md

 # Demuxe - The Boilerplate UXE Demo App
 Demuxe is the starting point for new demos.
 I propose that "Demuxe" should be pronounced "dem-you", but we should definitely have years long raging religious debates about this.

+## Quickstart Guie
+There _is_ no quickstart guide because it is important to read and understand all of this stuff before beginning.

 ## First Principles
 We very much desire to keep our demo creation process one that does not require learning _how to use tools_, so that we can focus on _simply creating the demo required_.

-In order to promote general ease of use, minimize chaos and confusion, and increase likelihood of success when, at a moment’s notice, one is asked jump in "real quick" and knock out a huge demo in a week... well, the decisions about architecture in this project shall be made with an _aggressive_ bias towards simplicity.
+In order to promote general ease of use, minimize chaos and confusion, and increase likelihood of success when, at a moment’s notice, one is asked jump in "real quick" and knock out a massive demo in a week, working 14 hour days on five hours of sleep... well, the decisions about architecture in this project shall be made with an **_aggressive_ bias towards simplicity**.

-It is tempting to believe that your particular favorite tool will enable creating a demo more quickly, or make it easier to make sweeping changes when they are requested, or... well, all of the reasons _frameworks_ have become a Thing.
+It is tempting to believe that your particular favorite bit of tooling will enable creating a demo more quickly, or make it easier to make sweeping changes when they are requested, or... well, all of the reasons _frameworks_ have become A Thing™.

-Resist this urge, it is toxic.
+**Resist this urge:** it is a toxic impulse in a fast-moving demo environment.

 Modern website creation has gotten... complex.
 The more "tooling" a project has the less likely any given developer being tasked with working on that project will already "just know" the tools involved.